Studio Art Courses: Student Learning Objectives

 - An understanding of principles of composition, including color, shape, linear configurations, etc., with an awareness of the psychological impact of visual form.

-- An understanding of the rhetorical functions of imagery, both historically and in contemporary culture.
+- An understanding of the rhetorical functions of imagery, both historically and in contemporary culture, with particular attention to how visual rhetoric serves to reinforce or to challenge systems of power.

 II.
 CRITICAL THINKING AND READING SKILLS